santiagocasas/GadgetPkOverlapBinner/README.md

 Acknowledgments:

 This script was done for my Master thesis at the University of Heidelberg, under the supervision of Prof. Luca Amendola and Dr. Marco Baldi.
 It was used for the publication: Fitting and forecasting coupled dark energy in the non-linear regime, JCAP 1601 (2016) no.01, 045, e-Print: arXiv:1508.07208 [astro-ph.CO].

+The data in this repository comes from the CoDECS database of cosmological simulations: http://www.marcobaldi.it/web/CoDECS_summary.html

 The script is inspired on the original IDL scripts used in Gadget2.
 Thanks also to Prof. Volker Springel for useful comments.